SpenserKao/Employee-Data-Navigation/README.md

    - Hierarchical relationship among employees
    - Employee without manager
    - Manager who is not a valid employee

+## Installation
+Go to GitHub where the codes are reposited [1], click "Clone or download" button on the right to download Zip for installation locally.

 ## Execution
-### via Plunkr
-The application is hosted under Plnkr [1].
-Simply open that URL for execution.

-### Locally
-Just in case, you need to execute it with web server, Firefox and Microsoft Internet Explorer (Microsoft Edge) work for the application perfectly.
-Simply open index.html file with internet browser.
+Once installed locally, open index.html file with Firefox or Microsoft Edge.
 Google Chrome is not supported, due to following error "Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https."

-## Code Review
-Two ways of reviewing code: GitHub [2].

 ## Technologies in use
 ### AngularJS
-Angular JS ver 1.1.5 has been utilised in this application, noteworthily following directives have been employed:
+Angular JS ver 1.2.0 has been utilised in this application, noteworthily following directives have been employed:
    - ng-app - designates the root element of the application and is typically placed near the root element of the page - e.g. on the <body> or <html> tags
    - ng-controller - attaches a controller class to the view
    - ng-show - enables conditional display of selected image's details